junh1024/junh1024-Documents/Computers/How to choose PC Parts.md

 Most important when you're buying a monitor is that you're comfortable with the size & PPI.
 It's not a question, but you should be buying LED monitors since they're bright & last long.
 And you should have some sort of digital input for a clear picture (DVI, HDMI, DP).
 I have some legacy apps that might not behave well on custom DPI settings, and I want a small-ish screen so I have the Dell P2213 , which is 22", but 1050p & has USB ports.
 It's a discontinued product, which I got 2ndhand.
 If you want a new monitor with low PPI, luckily, there are now 27" 1080p screens for sale.
 But a bit big.

-Avoid monitors with inbuit speakers as they sound terrible and you might accidentally route audio to them (if they're connected via HDMI or DP), but not biggies if they do.
-You can get aroud this by using a DVI-DVI cable, or HDMI-DVI cable.
+Avoid monitors with inbuilt speakers as they sound terrible and you might accidentally route audio to them (if they're connected via HDMI or DP), but not biggies if they do.
+You can get around this by using a DVI-DVI cable, or HDMI-DVI cable.

 ## Laptop peripherals

-Most laptops these days don't have a ethernet ports, and if you want guaranteed stable network speeds, you'll need a wired ethernet adaptor.
+Most laptops these days don't have an ethernet port, and if you want guaranteed stable network speeds, you'll need a wired ethernet adaptor.
 Choices:

 - [Ethernet adaptor](https://www.orico.cc/us/product/detail/3335.html)
 - [Ethernet adaptor with USB hub](https://www.orico.cc/us/product/detail/4058.html)